Homeschool Advice Part 7 | Read Aloud and Read a Lot

 But I have to tell you, the discipline part hurt.
 Maybe even more than the original wound.

 Because of my bitterness, I was forced to take an honest look at myself.
-I was compelled to assess the situation, what I knew to be true about it, and continue in God’s word.
+I was compelled to assess the situation, acknowledge what I knew to be true about it, and continue in God’s Word and work.

 Each time I believed it dead and moved on, the vile thing would pop its ugly head back up in a new location.
 Despite my best efforts at extraction, a root of bitterness coiled around my heart and continued to send new shoots piercing through my words at most inconvenient times.